Ben Keating: 2021

-Ben and his team finished P2 in the WEC Championship for GT-Am.

 2019-20

 Keating joined the FIA World Endurance Championship for the 2019–2020 season.
 He also entered several IMSA races.
 After speaking with many teams, he decided to join Team Project 1, having confirmed a full-season program alongside longtime partner Jeroen Bleekemolen and Felipe Fraga in the team's No. 57 Porsche 911 RSR.
 He had beat this team in Le Mans but was disqualified due to an issue with the car's fuel cell.

-Additional Races
+Additional races

-In addition to these races, Keating participated in a Viper Days Reunion event at Road America during the August 26- 29th weekend and plans to race in the Intercontinental GT 8 Hour race at Indy in mid-October.
+In addition to his races in 2021, Keating participated in a Viper Days Reunion event at Road America during the August 26- 29th weekend and planned to race in the Intercontinental GT 8 Hour race at Indy in mid-October.
 Keating's team looks to repeat their win last year at the Indy 8hr in the Pro-Am class.